 Current Drug Safety Communications

-- 11/22/2022 FDA investigating risk of severe hypocalcemia in patients on dialysis receiving osteoporosis medicine Prolia (denosumab)
+- 01-19-2024 FDA adds Boxed Warning for increased risk of severe hypocalcemia in patients with advanced chronic kidney disease taking osteoporosis medicine Prolia (denosumab)

 Previous Drug Safety Communications

 - The FDA's Drug Review Process: Ensuring Drugs Are Safe and Effective

 - Frequently Asked Questions about the FDA Drug Approval Process

 - Think It Through: Managing the Benefits and Risks of Medicines